-- 1. Describe the proposed treatment for reclaimed wastewater and the proposed treatment for wastewater to be treated under an NPDES permit or land application permit; - 2.
+- 1. Any differences between the treatment of reclaimed wastewater for reuse from that of the wastewater discharged pursuant to an NPDES permit or land applied pursuant to a SOP Describe the proposed treatment for reclaimed wastewater and the proposed treatment for wastewater to be treated under an NPDES permit or land application permit; - 2.
 Storage and distribution of the reclaimed wastewater for reuse;

 - 3. Schematic process flow diagrams and map of service areas; - 4.
 Processes for approval of system expansion; - 5.
 Procedures to meter reuse wastewater delivered to each end user; - 6.
-Procedures for monitoring and reporting end user compliance; - Components of an education program for end users to contribute to the safe use of the system as well as program requirements to meet cross-connection and backflow prevention requirements; - 8.
-Contingency plan for the disposition of treated wastewater in the event that reuse opportunities are not available at some point in the future; and - 9.
-Standard specifications and plans for the reclaimed wastewater distribution system. - (c) End User Service Agreements.
+Procedures for monitoring and reporting end user compliance; and - 7.
+Components of an education program for end users to contribute to the safe use of the system as well as program requirements to meet cross-connection and backflow prevention requirements: - 8.
+Contingency plan for the disposition of treated wastewater in the event that reuse opportunities are not available at some point in the future; and - Standard specifications and plans for the reclaimed wastewater distribution system. - (c) End User Service Agreements.